okta/terraform-provider-okta/docs/resources/email_domain.md

 page_title: "Resource: okta_email_domain"
 description: |-
   Creates email domain.
 This resource allows you to create and configure an email domain.
+  IMPORTANT: Due to the way Okta's API conflict with terraform design principle, updating the relationship between email_domain and brand is not configurable through terraform and has to be done through clickOps
 ---

 # Resource: okta_email_domain

 Creates email domain.
 This resource allows you to create and configure an email domain.

+**IMPORTANT:** Due to the way Okta's API conflict with terraform design principle, updating the relationship between email_domain and brand is not configurable through terraform and has to be done through clickOps

 ## Example Usage